cerner/fhir.cerner.com/content/millennium/dstu2.md

         Tenant not valid or accessible

-4. Requesting a resource which does not exist will resule in a `404 Not Found` response.
+4. Requesting a resource which does not exist will result in a `404 Not Found` response.

         HTTP/1.1 404 Not Found